Wideload Transport, Part 2: Shipping Oversize Cargo

 States use the FHA’s bridge formula to calculate how much weight each bridge can support.
 Bridges along the route that have lower weight limits than the load weighs are bypassed.
 Areas that are examined include:

-- Lanes: Width is the issue here.
+Lanes: Width is the issue here.
 Your load must travel on roads that can support the width of your shipment.
-Local authorities determine which roads are available to oversize shipments.
+Local authorities determine which roads are available to oversize shipments transport.

 Scheduling Oversize Transports

 Each state has rules about when you can ship an oversize loads.
 Regular oversize loads are transported during the day.
 Super Loads might have to ship at night, when there’s no traffic.

 Federal holidays are restricted.
 Certain locations within the state, such as the main cities, have special rules to avoid traffic.
 When scheduling your oversize shipment, you’ll need to pay special attention to:

 Day: All states allow transport Monday through Friday.
 Some states restrict Saturday traffic.
 No state allows oversize transport on Sunday.
 Time: Most states say oversize transport can begin 30 minutes before sunrise, and must end by 30 minutes after sundown.